WowYouSo/GeneticAlgorithmsProject/README.md

 ## Dataset
 The dataset consists of a multiple 32×32 RGB target images.

+We're planning to use some subset of [this dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 ## Chromosome Encoding
 Each chromosome represents a full candidate image as a fixed-length list of 50 genes.
 Each gene defines a single shape, and the sequence determines draw order.
 This encoding allows genetic operations such as crossover and mutation to operate on entire image descriptions.